jeffjennings/arksia/README.md

 Prior to running the pipeline for a new source
 ----------------------------------------------
+NOTE: These steps will be unnecessary once the associated ARKS paper is published and the data public.

 Before running any pipeline routines:
 1) Create the following, nested directory structure, downloading and placing the appropriate files in these directories:
 - Root directory (e.g., 'arks_prep/disks'), containing the following files:
     * 'pars_image.json' (contains clean image RMS noise per robust value)
     * 'pars_gen.json' (contains parameters to choose which of the above pipeline modules run, as well as sensible choices for the pipeline parameters applicable to all sources)
     * 'pars_source.json' (contains sensible choices for source-specific, best-fit parameters)
-- Within the root directory, create a subdirectory named as '[disk name]', containing the following files:
+- Within the root directory, create a subdirectory named '[disk name]', containing the following files:
     * mcmc_results.json (used to read assumed disk geometry and stellar flux)
     * subdirectory 'clean': containing primary beam-corrected CLEAN image ('<>.pbcor.fits'), primary beam image ('<>.pb.fits'), CLEAN model image ('<>.model.fits') for each robust value
     * subdirectory 'frank': containing visibility datasets ('<>.corrected.txt')